shabaj-ahmed/SAR_for_habit_formation/README.md

 # SAR for Habit Formation

 This repository contains the codebase for a study investigating how a Socially Assistive Robot (SAR) can foster long-term healthy behaviours.
 The primary focus is to explore how SARs can promote healthy lifestyle choices that improve both lifespan and healthspan.
-This research examines the psychological and behavioural effects of prolonged robot interaction and how SARs can encourage positive behaviour changes through habit formation.
+This research examines the psychological and behavioural effects of interacting with a SAR for three weeks and how SARs can encourage positive behaviour changes through habit formation.

 This is the first attempt at an ecologically valid long-term interaction with a robot for behaviour change.